Rao-Blackwellization to give Improved Estimates in Multi-List Studies: Discussion

 \section{Discussion}

-In this paper the mathematical details for Rao-Blackwellizing estimates of population size and mark-recapture model parameters are presented.
-The simulation studies demonstrate that the improved estimators serve as competitive alternatives to traditional mark-recapture estimators that are already functions of the sufficient statistics.
+In this paper the mathematical details for Rao-Blackwellizing estimates of population size and mark-recapture model parameters are presented for several closed mark-recapture models.
+The simulation studies demonstrate that the improved estimators serve as competitive alternatives to estimators which are already functions of the sufficient statistics and hence which are naturally an average of estimates corresponding to all the consistent sample reorderings.
+Further, the empirical study results presented in the supplementary materials demonstrate that, under each mark-recapture model, in most cases significant reductions in the standard errors can be expected for the improved counterparts of such estimators.

-The tables and figures in the supplementary materials present the correlation measures and scatterplots of the estimates from each simulation study.
-In most cases, the correlation of the improved estimators is significantly higher than that of the preliminary estimators, and the corresponding scatterplots reveal a more prominent linear trend.
-Recall that Rao-Blackwellization is based on the assumed mark-recapture sampling model.
-Hence, for practical purposes, if characteristics of the improved estimators, possibly based on subsamples of the originally selected samples, nearly coincide or are well-correlated then this may corroborate the fit of the mark-recapture sampling model.
-Future work on this topic, along with quantifying the sensitivity of the Rao-Blackwellized estimators to departures from the sampling model assumptions, is deserving of attention.

-As demonstrated in simulation study two, improved estimators resulting from the Rao-Blackwellization scheme based on (assumptions of) homogeneous capture probabilities within strata has the potential to significantly improve on existing $M_h$ model estimators.
-Developments on extending the theoretical results presented in this paper to more elaborate mark-recapture models, such as those based on a heterogeneity effect and a behavioural or time effect, would be useful.

-The simulation study results presented in this paper show that, in most cases, coverage rates corresponding with Rao-Blackwellized estimators are at least as good as those corresponding with their preliminary counterparts.
-Further, estimators which benefit most from Rao-Blackwellization give rise to confidence intervals with the most significant gains in coverage of the population size.
-Further simulation-based work to investigate this trend would be valuable.
+Approximations to the improved estimates is aided with the likelihood based on the unit labels.
+If one were to use the likelihood that is not based on the unit labels, then the combinatorial calculations corresponding with the capture histories of sample reorderings would need to be calculated in order to evaluate the improved estimators.
+Further, the probability of observing sample reorderings will not necessarily be homogeneous, and a more complicated resampling algorithm and Monte Carlo Markov chain procedure may be needed to approximate the improved estimators.
+These may present computational burdens, which therefore motivates the use of the sufficiency result based on the likelihood which makes use of the unit labels.

+As with all statistical modeling, it is important to base model choice on goodness-of-fit statistics and visual illustrations of the residuals.
+For the mark-recapture models explored in this paper there is a wealth of such model selection aids in \cite{Baillargeon2007} and \cite{RMark}, and it is suggested to base improved inference on the model that best fits the data.
+For cases where the chosen model may be incorrect, future work on quantifying the sensitivity of the Rao-Blackwellized estimators to departures from the chosen model would be invaluable.